saadmk11/github-actions-version-updater/README.md

 * If an update is found and if that action is **not ignored** then the workflows are updated with the **latest release** of the action being used.

 * If at least one workflow file is updated then a new branch is created with the changes and pushed to GitHub.
+(If enabled)

 * Finally, a pull request is created with the newly created branch.
+(If enabled)

 ### Usage: